pkuxklx/dgcca-py3/README.md

 # dgcca
-Python Implementation of Deep Generalized Canonical Correlation Analysis as described in "....". .....
-ICLR 2017.
+Python Implementation of Deep Generalized Canonical Correlation Analysis as described in *Adrian Benton, Huda Khayrallah, Biman Gujral, Drew Reisinger, Sheng Zhang, and Raman Arora.
+Deep Generalized Canonical Correlation Analysis.*  In submission to ICLR 2017.

 Tested with:

 + Python 3.5.2
 + theano 0.8.2
 + scipy 0.17.0, numpy 1.10.4
++ matplotlib 1.5.1 (for test suite)

 To run the test suite:

     cd src
     python dgcca_test.py

-Pdfs of synthetic data reported in "....". .... are written under "test/" (original views, linear GCCA, and deep GCCA embeddings)
+Pdfs of synthetic data described in *Deep Generalized Canonical Correlation Analysis* are written under "test/" (original views, linear GCCA, and deep GCCA embeddings)

 An example script for training a DGCCA model (using 3 different optimizers in series):